Pair of Penguins score 1st career goals in rout of Wild

-Rookie Sam Lafferty and Adam Johnson scored their first NHL goals and goalie Matt Murray earned his 100th career win Saturday as the visiting Pittsburgh Penguins downed the winless Minnesota Wild, 7-4.
-Sidney Crosby, Kris Letang, Johnson and Patric Hornqvist each had a goal and an assist, and Joseph Blandisi and Jake Guentzel also scored for Pittsburgh.
+Rookie Sam Lafferty and Adam Johnson scored their first NHL goals, Johnson added his first two career assists, and goalie Matt Murray earned his 100th career win Saturday as the visiting Pittsburgh Penguins downed the winless Minnesota Wild 7-4.
+Sidney Crosby, Kris Letang, Adam Johnson and Patric Hornqvist each had a goal and an assist, and Joseph Blandisi and Jake Guentzel also scored for Pittsburgh.
 Murray made 29 saves to improve to 100-44-14.
 He also got his fourth career assist.

 Jared Spurgeon had a goal and two assists, Brad Hunt a goal and an assist, and Jason Zucker and Luke Kunin scored for Minnesota in its home opener.
 Devan Dubnyk gave up five goals on 23 shots before being replaced by Alex Stalock, who made 10 saves on 11 shots.
 Hornqvist got the only goal of the first, on a power play, when he tipped in a setup from Justin Schultz at 14:54.